Computer Chip Company

-The call that came in was a common one in my business...the documentation department manager was short handed, had just been given another product line to document, and the deadlines were getting shorter and shorter every day.
+The call that came in was a common one in my business... the doc department manager was short handed, had just been given another product line to document, and the deadlines were getting shorter and shorter every day.

 Not asking much, eh?